K9SKY

 1. Slicker Brush

 A slicker brush is one of the most important tools to have.
 It has tiny, soft wires that help remove tangles, mats, and loose fur from your dog’s coat.
-It’s beneficial for long-haired dogs like Golden Retrievers or Poodles, but short-haired dogs can benefit too.
+It benefits long-haired dogs like Golden Retrievers or Poodles, but short-haired dogs can also benefit.
 Brushing your dog with a slicker brush helps spread natural oils, keeping the coat shiny and the skin healthy.
 This dog grooming tool is gentle and won’t hurt your dog if used carefully.
 Try brushing for a few minutes each day to prevent mats from forming in the first place.

 2. Deshedding Tool